 The best way to organize home theater cables is to:

-• Separate power and signal cables
+• Separate power cables from audio and video cables

-• Label both ends of each cable
+• Label both ends of every cable

 • Mount power strips off the floor